-It is presumed to be the most colourful, multinational and omnicultural of Berlin’s districts: Neukölln, whose reputation – up to the recent past – could be considered controversial at best.
-Predominantly low-income (German) residents alongside a high rate of immigrants touching the 40 per cent mark have been benefiting from affordable rents and trying to make ends meet remote from posh Berlin areas.
+It is presumed to be the most colourful, multinational and omnicultural of Berlin’s districts: Neukölln, whose reputation – up to the not too distant past – could be considered controversial at best.
+Predominantly low-income (German) residents alongside a high rate of immigrants touching the 40 per cent mark have been benefitting from affordable rents and trying to make ends meet remote from posh Berlin areas.
 Different beliefs; traditions; habits; tongues; skins or dress codes hailing from alien ethnic backgrounds not seldom ignited the precarious potential for social conflicts.
 Better-off Berliners and visitors to the city alike preferred to stay at a safe distance for a reason.
-Yet, by avoiding the confrontation with an often bleak reality, they simultaneously missed out on glamour of a quality only thriving in microcosms such as Neukölln.
+Yet, by avoiding the confrontation with an often bleak reality, they simultaneously missed out on “glamour” of a quality only thriving in microcosms such as Neukölln.
 Read articleReading time: about 3 minutes

 „Hunger is one of the world’s most urgent development challenges.
 One third of food produced for human consumption is lost or wasted globally“, says FAO, The Food and Agriculture Organization of the United Nations.
 Half of what is being wasted alone could feed the entire world.
 While the privileged drown in affluence, about one billion people are going hungry.
 Food waste simultaneously means squandering of land, energy, water and natural resources in general and renders the increased level of emission it creates even more paradox.
 Costs associated with the 88 million tonnes of food waste caused yearly within the EU is estimated at more than 143 billion euros.
 Food waste does represent a serious environmental and economic issue, but more than anything else it is an ethical one!